csb324/eleventy-obsidian-ninareth/notes/People/Arkhosian Politics/Willen Guruden.md

 * His sister [[Quillette Guruden]] is on [[The Circle]]
 * He started calling himself "Captain" and the [[Tinzelven Town Guard]] was like, "sure."

 Very formal type of fellow.
 He will correct your posture.
-He did it to [[kevin]].
+He did it to [[Korvae]].

 He's friendly, to our faces.